 What makes our programs different?

-A Relationship Specialist and a Law Enforcement Professional, both of whom have worked closely with college students focusing on the issues of sexual assault, domestic abuse, and healthy relationships, have teamed up to offer a very unique and powerful program for college students that will give them the information and skills they need to avoid and overcome from abusive relationships, and create and maintain healthy relationships with themselves and others.
-Programs are designed to be user friendly, and can be used in co-ed and single sex audiences.
+What happens when you combine a violence prevention specialist and a SWAT detective?
+A very unique and powerful program for college students, delivered in a creative and interactive format, that will give them the information and skills they need to avoid and overcome from abusive relationships, and create and maintain healthy relationships with themselves and others.
+Programs are user friendly, and can be used in co-ed and single sex audiences.
+Karen Addison and Andrew Kirshbaum have worked closely with college students focusing on the issues of sexual assault, domestic abuse, and healthy relationships with a combined experience of over 20 years!

 - 43% of dating college women report experiencing violent and abusive dating behaviors including physical, sexual, tech, verbal or controlling abuse.